IBM/powervs-tang-server-automation/README.md

 ```
 $ terraform init
 $ terraform plan --var-file=var.tfvars
-$ terraform apply -var-file var.tfvars
+$ terraform apply -var-file=var.tfvars
 ```

-Note: Terraform Version should be ~>0.13.0
+Note: Terraform Version should be ~>1.2.0

 Now wait for the installation to complete.
 It may take around 20 mins to complete provisioning.